timescale/docs/promscale/send-data/prometheus.md

 This parameter sets the maximum number of samples that each queue in a remote-write shard can hold.
 If you have higher throughput, set the capacity of queues to at least `capacity: 100000`.
-Based on Prometheus recommendations this should be around 10X of `max_samples_per_send`.
+Based on Prometheus recommendations this should be around 10 times `max_samples_per_send`.

 ### Maximum samples per send
 Set with the `max_samples_per_send:` field in `queue_config`.